HappylabWien/raspi-fabman/README.md

 3. Weighing is done before and after the transaction.
 The system therefore knows who has withdrawn how many of which articles.
 Charges are then automatically generated in Fabman for the articles.

 The system is currently being tested at [Happylab](https://www.happylab.at) in Vienna.
 As soon as I find the time, I'll document it here.
 Thank you for your patience!

+## Hardware Options

+### 125kHz EM4100 RFID Support

+If you want to support 125kHz EM4100 RFID chips instead of NFC you need to replace the MFRC522 reader by the [Gwiot7941E reader](https://www.amazon.de/gp/product/B082FYKD4B).
+The library doesn't support to run both readers at the same time.
+Wire the

+Set the parameter `reader_type` in `/home/pi/raspi-fabman/fabman.json` to `Gwiot7941E` (instead of `MFRC522`) and wire the reader as shown in the following schematics.

+*...wiring scheme coming soon...*